top of page

 Biocular Gross Saccades

-Biocular gross saccades are rapid, coordinated eye movements made by both eyes together to shift focus from one point to another, allowing us to quickly change our gaze and perceive different objects or scenes in our field of view.
+Biocular gross saccades are rapid, coordinated eye movements that shift our gaze quickly from one point to another, helping us see different objects or scenes.

 Biocular Pursuits